Andrei1139/TextEditor/README.md

 # WIN32 Text Editor

-Basic Text Editor written in c++ using the Win32 API.
+Basic Text Editor written in C++ using the Win32 API.

 ## Usage